lukeabela38/Test-Style-Build-Actions/README.md

 # myCalculator

 This is a generic repository to faciltate experimentation for best testing practices.
+To use this system simply

 ## [Pytest](https://docs.pytest.org/en/7.1.x/)